-The sun was setting on the horizon, as I paced around outside a gas station waiting for Dr. Woodburn to pick me up on the side of the highway in Orangeburg, while my family sat snuggled in a booth at the restaurant next door.
+The sun was setting on the horizon as I paced outside a gas station while I waited for Dr. Woodburn to pick me up on the side of the highway in Orangeburg.
+Meanwhile, my family sat snuggled in a booth at the restaurant next door.
 I looked at my phone.
 “Fifteen minutes late.
 I wonder if she forgot.”
 My heart was racing.
-I so wanted to take a little something for anxiety just in case, but the calm voice of the Holy Spirit said no, just trust him.
+I so wanted to take a little something for anxiety just in case.
+I had brought some medicine and nervously held it in my pocket, but the calm voice of the Holy Spirit said, “No, you won’t need that this time.
+Just trust Me.”

 Soon, the headlights of a white Mercedes Benz swung around the corner and turned into the entrance of the station.
-She smiled and waved at me to hop in with her, so I did, but my heart raced, and my legs shook like jello.
-I had no idea where we were going or really what was going to happen as we tried to get into the campus.
+She smiled and waved at me to hop in with her, so I did, but my heart still raced, and my legs shook like jello.
+I had no idea where we were going, or really, what was going to happen as we tried to get onto the campus.

 “Dr. Woodburn, do you have any idea where we should start looking for this tree.
 It’s dark outside, and I don’t even know how we will find it in the middle of all those people.”

 “You can just call me Doc.
-My students all have called me that for years.
+My students have all called me that for years.
 You did pick the busiest time of the year to come on campus.
 Not only is it homecoming, but it is also like a huge family reunion, which is why the concert is going on.
 I do feel like the tree is in the center of campus.”

 “Ok.
 Well, I heard that it would be in the center of campus, near the student center, to the right.”